dizcza/GesturesSpeech/README.md

 <h2 id="run">How to run a project</h2>
 To run a particular project (_MoCap_, _Kinect_ or _Emotion_), first of all, make sure you've completely installed all [obligatory Python packages](#tools).
 Secondly, each ```[PREFIX]reader.py``` initializes a constant ```PROJECTNAME_PATH``` -- a path to data directory for current PROJECTNAME, -- where [PREFIX] is the first character of the PROJECTNAME.
 So you should change that constant as well.
-Keep in mind, that the chosen data directory should preserve the original structure, used in a project (see [Kinect database structure](http://datascience.sehir.edu.tr/visapp2013/WeightedDTW-Visapp2013-DB.rar) for example):
+Keep in mind, that the chosen data directory should preserve the original structure, used in a project (see [Kinect database](http://datascience.sehir.edu.tr/visapp2013/WeightedDTW-Visapp2013-DB.rar) or [Emotion database](https://github.com/dizcza/GesturesSpeech/tree/dev/Emotion/_data) structures  for example):

 <div align="center"><img src="png/data_structure.PNG" width="300"></div>